Plants are essential to everyone's lives. Welcome to Plantlife.

-Philip Mould has been an amateur enthusiast for wild plants since early childhood, and this deep interest has developed in recent years into an ardent commitment to plant conservation.
+Philip Mould has been an amateur enthusiast for wild plants since early childhood, and this deep interest has developed into an ardent commitment to plant conservation.
 He is a fellow of the Linnaean Society

 His business interests and professional experience in communication are among the strengths he brings to Plantlife International as a Trustee.
-He is one of the country’s foremost authorities on British and American portraiture, and has a West End gallery specialising in the subject.
-He has been a valuer for the Heritage Lottery Fund since 1998 and has been official art advisor to the House of Commons and to the House of Lords since 1988.
+He is one of the country’s foremost authorities on British portraiture, and has a West End gallery specialising in the subject.
+For twenty years he was art adviser to the House of Commons and Lords.

 Philip has published on art-related subjects and is the author of 'SLEUTH: The Amazinq Quest for Lost Art Treasures', and ‘Sleepers: In Search of Lost Old Masters’.
 He is also a regular broadcaster, reviewer and writer for the national press.
 His television work includes writing and presenting the Channel 4 series Changing Faces, and co-presenting BBC1’s prime-time art discovery programme, Fake or Fortune?, which will be returning in 2015.
 He is also a regular expert on The Antiques Show.

 Dr David Parker

 David has a life-long interest in plants and natural history in general.
 He joined Plantlife as a Founder and Life Member at the outset and has followed the development of the organisation with great interest.
 He joined the BSBI in the 1970s and studied the ecology and taxonomy of mountain saxifrages for his PhD.